 We are committed to delivering results for our clients.
-We invite you to review a representative sample of Innocent Spouse Relief, Equitable Spouse Relief, and divorce-related tax cases we have resolved for our clients.
+We invite you to review a sample of Innocent/Equitable Spouse cases that we have successfully resolved for our clients.
 All cases are different and the summaries below should not be interpreted as a prediction or guarantee of success or specific results.

 Innocent Spouse Relief Granted